 Hey, I'm Arnold - and I am a writer.

 Here's the short version of my life; I was born in Los Angeles, served in the Air Force, survived Iraq twice, moonlighted as a bounty hunter, walked across America, earned a master's degree in aromatherapy, and settled on working as a freelance writer.
-I am currently married to a wonderful man, and we live in Baja California.
+I am currently married to a wonderful man, and we live in Mexico.

 Here's the long version;

 I was born in Los Angeles and raised in the suburbs.
 Growing up in my home was like being raised by Dharma and Greg, with my dad a down-to-earth business executive, and my mom a magick-practicing woman of spirituality.
 Not having many friends, I spent most of my free time at public libraries and local bookstores, mostly hovering around the bookshelves labeled "New Age".
 It was in those bookshelves that I found writers like Ray Buckland, Scott Cunningham, Gavin and Yvonne Frost, Ted Andrews, and the like.
 I remember thinking how great it would be to earn a living writing about such magickal topics, but I had no idea how such a dream could be made a reality - so I largely abandoned those ideas as a teenager.